Lamparter/Lamparter/README.md

 ### 🔗 What's Protocol?

 Protocol is a videogame set in an alternate dimension, an Otherworld.
 It is a bullet-proof idea and has slowly been conceptualised for over five years.
 Protocol has many sub-games, such as Area, Cube, Otherworld and more!
 However, these games don't exactly follow the same *protocol*..
 They each have their own interpretation of how the world started.

+### ⚡ What's Flux?

+Flux - making the world's best 'fkcd' programming language.
+Flux utilises Python's module feature and the Sun Valley `ttk` theme to deliver good looks with good performance.
+Because it is Python based, it is more simple but a great competitor to Microsoft's C# as it performs many similar functions.
+As well as this, Flux aims to bring coding to all ages, as well as making it easier for those already coding.
+Because of Flux's 'fkcd' architecture it sports the ability to process normal Python code, as well as its own, making the perfect transition.
+Heaven for any developer.

+### 🖥️ What's Desktop Management?

+Desktop Management simplifies your workspace by making easier to access the power-user tools you need, but still in a user-friendly way.
+With descriptions for every task, Desktop Management allows you to easily access the normal Windows tools you love.

 ### 🏗️ Suspension

-[`Protocol`](https://github.com/DepthCDLS/Protocol) is suspended for the purpose of prioritising work on [`FluentHub`](https://github.com/FluentHub/FluentHub) and [`Emerald`](https://github.com/DepthCDLS/Emerald).
+[`Protocol`](https://github.com/DepthCDLS/Protocol) and [`Desktop Management`](https://github.com/DepthCDLS/deskmgr) are suspended for the purpose of prioritising work on [`FluentHub`](https://github.com/FluentHub/FluentHub) and [`Emerald`](https://github.com/DepthCDLS/Emerald).
 However, my friends may want to pick up the project in their free-time.

 <!--
 **DeveloperWOW64/DeveloperWOW64** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.